hbessette/Stock-Portfolio-Manager/out/production/HW4/SETUP-README.txt

-The jar file must be in the same directory as a folder named "StockData".
+The jar file must be in the same directory as a folder named "StockData", and another folder named "StockPortfolios".

 ===================